 - you’ll remember who bought what domains from what registrar using what email account (and if you don’t, you’ll track it down more easily if it’s a year or 2 old than if it’s 5 or 10 years old)

 - you’ll be ideally positioned to take advantage of the downward-pressure on domain name pricing

 - you’ll be more likely to recognize renewal messages from your registrar, which keeps your domain safe from accidental expiry

 - Register domains for 1 or 2 years at most — and stay on top of them

 - Have your trusted web hosting company register on your behalf — they should have procedures in place to manage renewals without relying on the registrar’s reminder emails — but make sure you’re listed as the Registrant and Administrative contact (your host can be Technical and/or Billing contact).

 - Use an email address tied to a position (e.g. email@example.com) rather than an individual (e.g. firstname.lastname@example.org) as your contact.

 - Make sure that others in your organization know the login information associated with your domain name(s), or know how to retrieve it.

 - If registering yourself, go with a reputable and well-established registrar over cheap-cheap-cheap every time.
-Tantramar Interactive Inc. has used Vancouver, BC,-based Webnames.ca for years.
+Tantramar Interactive Inc. has used Vancouver, BC,-based Webnames.ca for decades.